aj1365/Machine-Learning-Models/README.md

-# Here is Machine-Learning-Models repository taht I will put different CNN models for remote sensing image classification
+# Here is Machine-Learning-Models repository that I will put different CNN models for remote sensing image classification.
+#Enjoy!